FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Adding JWT Authentication

-After it is done, change into the `fusionauth-example-laravel-api` directory and install [`fusionauth/jwt-auth-webtoken-provider`](https://github.com/fusionauth/fusionauth-jwt-auth-webtoken-provider), a library created by FusionAuth to add JWT capabilities to Laravel, and [`web-token/jwt-signature-algorithm-rsa`](https://github.com/web-token/jwt-signature-algorithm-rsa), to handle RSA algorithms.
+After it is done, change into the `fusionauth-example-laravel-api` directory and install [`fusionauth/jwt-auth-webtoken-provider`](https://github.com/fusionauth/fusionauth-jwt-auth-webtoken-provider), a library created by FusionAuth to add JWT validation capabilities to Laravel, and [`web-token/jwt-signature-algorithm-rsa`](https://github.com/web-token/jwt-signature-algorithm-rsa), to handle RSA algorithms.

 ```shell
 cd fusionauth-example-laravel-api